Deconstruction (building)

 In the context of physical construction, deconstruction is the selective dismantlement of building components, specifically for reuse, repurposing, recycling, and waste management.
 It differs from demolition where a site is cleared of its building by the most expedient means.
 Deconstruction has also been defined as "construction in reverse".
 Deconstruction requires a substantially higher degree of hands-on labor than does traditional demolition, but as such provides a viable platform for unskilled or unemployed workers to receive job skills training.
 The process of dismantling structures is an ancient activity that has been revived by the growing fields of sustainable and green building.

 When buildings reach the end of their useful life, they are typically demolished and hauled to landfills.
-Building implosions or ‘wrecking-ball’ style demolitions are relatively inexpensive and offer a quick method of clearing sites for new structures.
+Building implosions or 'wrecking-ball' style demolitions are relatively inexpensive and offer a quick method of clearing sites for new structures.
 On the other hand, these methods create substantial amounts of waste.
 Components within old buildings may still be valuable, sometimes more valuable than at the time the building was constructed.
-Deconstruction is a method of harvesting what is commonly considered “waste” and reclaiming it into useful building material.
-Most modern buildings are difficult to perform deconstruction due to the designs of such buildings.
+Deconstruction is a method of harvesting what is commonly considered "waste" and reclaiming it into useful building material.
+Most modern buildings are difficult to deconstruct due to the designs of such buildings.

 Contribution to sustainability

 Deconstruction has strong ties to environmental sustainability.
 In addition to giving materials a new life cycle, deconstructing buildings helps to lower the need for virgin resources.
 This in turn leads to energy and emissions reductions from the refining and manufacture of new materials, especially when considering that an estimated 40% of global material flows can be attributed to construction, maintenance, and renovation of structures.
 As deconstruction is often done on a local level, many times on-site, energy and emissions are also saved in the transportation of materials.
 Deconstruction can potentially support communities by providing local jobs and renovated structures.
 Deconstruction creates 6-8 jobs, for every job created by traditional demolition.
 In addition, solid waste from conventional demolition is diverted from landfills.
 This is a major benefit because construction and demolition waste accounts for approximately 20% - 40% of the solid waste stream.
 90% of this construction and demolition waste stream is generated during the process of demolition.
 In 2015 548 million tons of construction and demolition waste were created in the United States alone.

 Deconstruction allows for substantially higher levels of material reuse and recycling than does conventional processes of demolition.
 Up to 25% of material in a traditional residential structure can be readily reused, while up to 70% of material can be recycled.

+In 2022, The Catherine Commons Deconstruction Project at Cornell University showcased the environmental benefits of deconstruction.
+By recycling and reusing about 90% of the building materials, such as fir, oak, and walnut boards, this project highlighted a significant reduction in waste and resource use compared to traditional demolition.